Canonical decompositions for Poincar\'e duality pairs: Preliminaries

 \begin{definition} A minimal bipartite graph of groups $\Gamma$ is called \textsl{reduced bipartite} if it does not have three distinct edges such that the associated splittings of $G$ are all conjugate. \end{definition}

-Some other special types of vertices also occur when one forms a regular neighbourhood.
+Some other special types of vertices may occur when one forms an algebraic regular neighbourhood.

 \begin{definition} Let $\Gamma$ be a minimal graph of groups decomposition of a group $G$.
-A vertex $v$ of $\Gamma$ is of \textsl{$VPC$ --by--Fuchsian type} if $G(v)$ is a $VPC$--by--Fuchsian group, where the Fuchsian group is not finite nor two-ended, and there is exactly one edge of $\Gamma$ which is incident to $v$ for each peripheral subgroup $K$ of $G(v)$ and this edge carries $K$.
+A vertex $v$ of $\Gamma$ is of \textsl{$VPC$ --by--Fuchsian type} if $G(v)$ is a $VPC$--by--Fuchsian group, where the Fuchsian group is finitely generated and is not finite nor two-ended, and there is exactly one edge of $\Gamma$ which is incident to $v$ for each peripheral subgroup $K$ of $G(v)$, and this edge carries $K$.

 If the length of the normal $VPC$ subgroup of $G(v)$ is $n$, we will say that $v$ is of \textsl{$VPCn$--by--Fuchsian type}. \end{definition}

+\begin{remark} It is possible that a single edge of $\Gamma$ can have both ends incident to $v$.
+In this case, the two inclusions of the associated edge group into $G(v)$ must have images which are distinct peripheral subgroups of $G(v)$ up to conjugacy. \end{remark}

 Note that if $G=G(v)$, then $\Gamma$ must consist of $v$ alone, and the Fuchsian quotient group of $G$ corresponds to a closed orbifold.
-Conversely if the Fuchsian quotient group of $G(v)$ corresponds to a closed orbifold, then $\Gamma$ must consist of $v$ alone and $G=G(v)$.
+Conversely if the Fuchsian quotient group of $G(v)$ corresponds to a closed orbifold, then $\Gamma$ must consist of $v$ alone, and $G=G(v)$.
 Note also that if $v$ is of $VPCn$--by--Fuchsian type, then each peripheral subgroup of $G(v)$ is $VPC(n+1)$.

 The assumption in Definition \ref{defnofVPC-by-Fuchsiantype} that the Fuchsian quotient of $G(v)$ not be finite nor two-ended is made to ensure the uniqueness of the $VPCn$ normal subgroup of $G(v)$ with Fuchsian quotient.
 This is immediate from the following result.